-Veteran "Grateful" guitarist and vocalist Michael Morrow has been playing music professionally since 1988.
-Beginning his career in his native New Jersey home of Ocean City, Michael later relocated to Philadelphia, performing with Scarlet Fire, Modern Beatnik, Brother Thump, Living Earth, Melvin Seals and JGB, Splintered Sunlight, and Steal Your Face.
-Morrow also appeared with Grateful Dead vocalist Bob Weir on WHYY Radio in 1994.
+Veteran "Grateful" guitarist and vocalist, Michael Morrow, has been playing music professionally since 1988, beginning his career in his native New Jersey home of Ocean City.
+Michael later relocated to Philadelphia, performing with local bands: Scarlet Fire, Modern Beatnik, Brother Thump, Living Earth, Splintered Sunlight, and Steal Your Face.
+Morrow also appeared with Grateful Dead vocalist Bob Weir on WHYY Radio program hosted by Philadelphia Folk fest MC Gene Shay in 1994.

 Michael spent '97-2000 playing with a revamped Living Earth, perfecting his guitar and vocal chops alongside monster players.
 He also produced two solo CDs in 2002 and 2006 featuring his original music and live trio.